allydunham/dnacomb/README.md

 ### Current limitations

-The current release is generally robust but tests show a few situations where observed counts differ from simulated expectations:

-* Pattern matching is not robust to mutations in flank sequences, leading to a level of undercounting and lots of non-matches that should be assignable.
+The current release is generally robust but tests show pattern matching is not robust to mutations in flank sequences, leading to a level of undercounting and lots of non-matches that should be assignable.
+This can be seen in the plots from the integration tests, for instance in the summary counts:
-* Paired reads sometimes lead to missed library assignment when the read partially overlaps a region.
-The regions are still counted just not assigned to the library fully.
-This can generally be mitigated by pairing reads ahead of processing, which is more robust in any case.

-Both cases can be seen in the plots from the integration tests, for instance in the summary counts:

 ![summary counts](plots/test_summary_scatter.png)

-We are working on improving these features in upcoming patches.
+We are working on improving this with fuzzy pattern matching in upcoming patches.